CMartinezLombilla/CML_LowSurfaceBrightness_scripts/README.md

 ## Documentation

 Each function and class in this package includes detailed docstrings.
 Use Python’s built-in `help()` function or consult the source code for more information.

+## Disclaimer

+This software is provided "as-is", without any warranty or guarantee of support.
+Use it at your own risk.
+We make no guarantees that the code is bug-free or suitable for your research purposes.
+The project is not actively maintained, and no further improvements will be made.

 ## Contributing